okawak/cribabies/README.md

 ## configuration
 - V2718 + A3818

-developed by H.Shimiz, updated by K.Okawa
+developed by H. Shimizu, updated by K. Okawa

 ## Implemented modules
 - v7XX